8 Ways to Win at Digital Marketing

 You should be creating content in many forms and publishing it daily - blog posts, social media updates, tools, whitepapers or infographics are all good choices.
-Above all, your content should be valuable, relevant and consistent in order to create and retain an audience.
+Above all, your content should be valuable, relevant and consistent in order to create and retain your audience.

-I hope these tips have shed some light on the complex world of digital marketing and how to improve the quality of your results when leveraging paid, earned, owned and social channels.
+I hope these tips have shed some light on the tricky world of digital marketing and how to improve the quality of your results when leveraging paid, earned, owned and social channels.
 However, if you feel overwhelmed and need some help talking strategy, creating content or getting earned media coverage - MultiVu’s 50+ industry creatives, strategists and executives are here to help!

 ABOUT THE EXPERT: Melissa Elsner

 Melissa Elsner is the Director of Online Operations at MultiVu, a Cision company.
-She began her career as a web designer before moving on to product development and operations management.
+She began her career here as a web designer before moving on to product development and operations management.
 Melissa and her team of project managers and designers work with clients to create strategic marketing and PR campaigns that attract and engage global audiences.
 They also created and maintain the MultiVu website.